What Should An Online Casino Consist Of??

 There are Sports Betting related web sites that make over USD $2 million in PROFITS each month.
 Three have over $1 Billion in handle each year.
-In February 2000, Las Vegas has admitted that internet sports betting is now affecting their pockets, as the amounts gambled for the January 2000 SUPERBOWL in Las Vegas were lower than ever before.
+In February 2000, Las Vegas has admitted that online sports betting is now affecting their pockets, as the amounts gambled for the January 2000 SUPERBOWL in Las Vegas were lower than ever before.
 Meanwhile, on the Internet, they were higher than ever before.
 This happened every year since in 2001.
 Online Sports betting is huge in the United Kingdom and is growing rapidly in many other parts of the world.

 Not all Online Gambling Software Providers offer Sports Betting.
 But you can always work with more than one firm if you need to piece together the casino you want.
 If the firm doesn't have a professional bookie to set the odds, then either a company needs to hire one or has one onboard.

 2) Casino Style Games: BlackJack.
 Keno.
 Craps, Roulette, Video Poker, Slots, etc. These should be seriously considered with any internet casino.
 Online games come in one of three software formats: DOWNLOAD, FLASH and JAVA.
 While each have their advantages and disadvantages, they need to be weighed out in the end for choosing the right software provider.
 An article on these three formats can be read HERE.
 (Note that usually casino games are played WHILE the customer is waiting for a sports game to end, which the gambler may have wagered on as well).

 3) Poker: Since 2002, Internet Poker has emerged to become one of the largest revenue producing areas in internet gaming.
 PartyPoker.com started the popularity by having tournaments on a cruise ship.
 This was covered by the Travel Channel, a popular cable network in the USA.
 As a result, more and more people began to play poker.
 More television networks were covering poker.
 More Internet Poker businesses sprung up.
 It has now become part of the world culture.